-Liubao Tea:
+Liubao Tea

-Guiping Xishan Tea:
+Guiping Xishan Tea

-Guiping Xishan (West Hill) Tea is made in Xishan which is a famous Buddhist Scenic spot.
+Guiping Xishan (West Hill) Tea is made in Xishan, which is a famous Buddhist Scenic spot.
 The tea originates from the Tang Dynasty (618-907).
 There is a famous poem from that time that states, "Xishan Tea looks clear and smells fragrant, and is as wonderful as Dragon Well Tea."
 According to local history, the nuns and monks in Xishan Temple took tea seeds from Jiangnan and produced tea in the style of the Jiangnan people.
 The area of Xishan is located near the Qing River and has ideal conditions for the production of tea.
 Guiping Xishan Tea has soft blue-green leaves with a bright luster.
-The brewed tea has a light green tint and is very fragrant with a long-lasting aftertaste.
+The brewed tea has a light green tint and is very fragrant, with a long-lasting aftertaste.

-Lingyun Baimao Tea:
+Lingyun Baimao Tea

-Produced in Lingyun in Guangxi Province, Lingyun Baimao Tea has large elliptical leaves which are dark green in color.
+Produced in Lingyun in Guangxi Province, Lingyun Baimao Tea has large elliptical leaves that are dark green in color.
 When picked, only buds with one leaf are chosen.
 The back of the leaves is covered with a white down.
 The taste of Lingyun Baimao Tea is rich and has a slight flowery taste to it.
-The tea is brewed in glasses and it is almost mesmerizing to watch the tea dance in the water.
+The tea is brewed in glasses, and it is almost mesmerizing to watch the tea dance in the water.

-Tantang Maojian Tea:
+Tantang Maojian Tea

-Bainiu Tea:
+Bainiu Tea

 Produced in Bainiu Village in Qinxiu Yao Autonomous County in Guangxi Province, Bainiu Tea was first produced over 100 years ago during the Qing Dynasty (1644-1911).
-The brewed tea is slightly sweet and clear with a clear fragrance that leaves drinkers feeling refreshed.
+The brewed tea is slightly sweet and clear, with a clear fragrance that leaves drinkers feeling refreshed.

-Guilin Maojian Tea:
+Guilin Maojian Tea

 Grown in Guilin, Guangxi Province, Guilin Maojian Tea is one of Guilin's most famous exports.
 The production of Guilin Maojian Tea is quite complicated.
-The best tea is picked in March and the leaves need to be protected from the sun.
+The best tea is picked in March, and the leaves need to be protected from the sun.
 Directly after picking, the leaves are flattened for 3 to 6 hours.
 It is finally dried.
 Guilin Maojian Tea's liquor has a light green tint to it with a strong fragrance.

-Guihua (Osmanthus Blossom) Tea:
+Guihua (Osmanthus Blossom) Tea

-Guilin's name means Osmanthus Grove because of the many osmanthus trees that can be found throughout the city.
+Guilin's name means Osmanthus Grove because of the many Osmanthus trees that can be found throughout the city.
 When the trees bloom, the entire city is filled with the fragrance of Osmanthus flowers.
 The procedure for producing Guihua tea is very complex and time-consuming.
 The blossoms are picked just before they open and the blossoms are added to dry local green tea.
 The essential oils from the blossoms are drawn into the dried tea leaves.
-It has to be done under exacting conditions or the fragrance of the flowers will not be transferred to the green tea.
-The tea when brewed has the smell of fresh green tea and osmanthus flowers.
+It has to be done under exacting conditions, or the fragrance of the flowers will not be transferred to the green tea.
+The tea, when brewed, has the smell of fresh green tea and osmanthus flowers.
 It is a wonderful tea that can only be found in Guilin.

 Tailor-make a China tour incl.Guilin.